Independence movement in Puerto Rico: 2012 status referendum

+The main political parties in Puerto Rico have supported a continuing relationship with the United States and been supported by the electorate.
+By the 1940s, voters had elected a majority of Partido Popular Democrático (PPD) members in the legislature.
+In 1952, they voted by nearly 82% in support of the new constitution of the Estado Libre Associado or Commonwealth.

+Sixty years later, a majority of those who voted on the second question of a 2012 referendum, to indicate what type of arrangement they preferred, voted to seek admission as a state into the United States.
+61.16% voted for statehood, 33.34% voted for free association and 5.49% voted for independence.
+Hundreds of thousands of voters abstained from the question, so the proportion of voters for statehood was actually 45% of the total eligible electorate rather than a majority.

 In a status referendum in 2012, which had a two-part vote, 5.5% voted for independence.
 Analysts noted that the results were ambiguous because of issues related to the structure of questions and supporters of the commonwealth status urging voters to abstain from voting on the second question.
 Journalist Roque Planas, co-founder of the Latin American News Dispatch, wrote as an editor in HuffPost:

 Similarly, as reported by the New York Daily News, Juan Gonzalez, journalist and a co-host of the TV show Democracy Now! said:

-In October 2013, The Economist reported on the island economy's "dire financial straits."
+In October 2013, The Economist reported on the island economy's "dire financial straits".
 Referring to the 2012 referendum, it said that "Puerto Rico is unlikely to become a state any time soon.
 Because the island remains a territory, the decision is ultimately out of boricuas hands ... the legislature is highly unlikely to prioritise a Puerto Rican statehood bill ... the Republican Party would surely use every tactic at its disposal to block a statehood bill," as the island voters have been overwhelmingly supportive of Democratic Party presidential candidates and could be expected to vote for the same party for Congressional seats if statehood were approved by Congress.

 The Washington Post reported in December 2013 that, since Puerto Ricans became US citizens in 1917, they have "been divided over their relationship with the mainland" on whether to become a US state, become independent, or a self-governing territory under US control.